fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 ## Assignment – recreate and improve

 * Recreate the code/steps of the presentation
-* ...but use content, styling and shapes of your own choosing
+* ...but use content, styling and images of your own choosing
 * The 1st article should be about you what you've done so far when it comes to programming and what you would like to explore further on.
 A couple of sentences is enough.